 Heaters have not been changed since the building had been built.
 They are mostly located in the niche under the windows, following the Polish construction requirements.
 In the whole building there are plate convectors.
 Convectors in the corridors are covered with wooden boards which is done for safety issues in order to not allow kids to get burn when the system is working.
 This however decreases the efficiency of radiant heating of plate heaters and may be cause of decreased efficiency of distribution in the system.
-Around 3/4 of convectors are without thermostats.
+Around 3⁄4 of convectors are without thermostats.
 According to [1] system efficiency equals 77%.

-Figure 18 Plate heaters in the building
+Figure 16 Plate heaters in the building

-Water convectors in the sport hall are the same as in the rest of the building.
-They are not equipped with thermostats and they are hidden behind wooden boards.
-They are located along the external wall.
+Water convectors in the canteen are the same as in rest of the building, some of them are equipped with thermostats and are hidden behind wooden boards.
+Canteen does not have any other HVAC system itself, however kitchen is equipped with exhaust ventilation fan.

-Figure 19 Convectors in the sport hall
+Figure 17 Convectors in the canteen